Garnet-Yeates/GarnsMod/README.md

-# LootExtensions
+# LootExtensions Overview

-## Understanding ILoot and how LootExtensions helps modify it
+## Understanding the Loot Tree
 The main use case for LootExtensions stems from the fact that the `ILoot.RemoveWhere` method only targets surface level rules.
 Not only this, but the default procedures for finding child rules (considering we cannot use RemoveWhere for this) rely on hard-coding and create compatibility issues.
 To fully understand the drawbacks of `ILoot.RemoveWhere` and the default system, we must learn what 'surface level' or 'root rules' are, as well as learning what child rules are (both `nested` and `chained` children).